Engine (Deck) Lid

 Dave replaced the rear apron on his '73 Super Beetle with a fiberglass one (with no cutouts for the muffler peashooters).
 The new apron did not have the lower latch piece for the engine lid, so Dave had to cut the lower latch piece off of the old apron and bolt it to the new fiberglass apron, using Locktite on the bolts and nuts.
 Dave found it very difficult to get the nuts on up underneath the top lip of the fiberglass apron - not much access for fingers.

 Dave cleaned the little plastic disk that fits in a hole in the lid right under the license plate light.
 It had been painted over on one side and was all gunky on the other (inside).
 Dave wondered if perhaps the purpose of this hole and disk is to transmit light (e.g., from the license plate light) into the engine compartment on a dark and gloomy night.

 Rob also has one of these plastic disks under the license plate light -- clear (or rather slightly yellow with age).
 Rob had thought of it as providing light in the engine compartment, but he assumes that's what it's for.
-He always gone in there with a torch (sorry flashlight :-) in hand, and never noticed it as a light!
+He always gone in there with a torch (flashlight to US folks :-) in hand, and never noticed it as a light!

 Engine Lid Seal